didillysquat/reefMapMaker/README.md

 directory.
 Alternatively you can supply the path to the directory using the
 ```--ref-reef-dir``` argument.

+N.B. make sure to place the shape directory somewhere the script will be able to access it.
+E.g. if running on MacOS, do not place the directory in a /Applications or a similar directory or subdirectory.

 ## Usage
 ### Basic usage
 reefMapMaker can be run with no inputs: